The Girl as Soldier: Summary

 A father has three daughters, and one day is drafted to war.
 His youngest daughter offers to go in his place, and wears the disguise of a male soldier.
 She joins the army and is lodged with another soldier and his mother.
 The soldier's mother suspects her son's friend is a woman underneath, and suggests they test her gender: first, she is to sleep on the grass, so that the way their body presses the leaves reveals their gender; next, she is to take a bath in the sauna with the soldier.
 The girl tricks the soldier in getting soap for her and takes a bath first.
 After the war ends, she returns home to her father.

 One day, her friend, the soldier, appears at her house in the shape of a cat, places her on its back and carries her back home across the Oka river to his mother.
 The girl throws her ring in the water and makes a vow of silence to never address the soldier's parents, and marries him.
-The man's mother-in-law forces the heroine in dangerous tasks: to shear her gray sheep (who are gray wolves), then to go to the barn and milk her brown cows (who are bears), and lastly to get a reed ("бёрдом", in the original; "Weberkamm", in the German translation) from her "sister".
+The man's mother-in-law forces the heroine to perform dangerous tasks: to shear her gray sheep (who are gray wolves), then to go to the barn and milk her brown cows (who are bears), and lastly to get a reed ("бёрдом", in the original; "Weberkamm", in the German translation) from her "sister".
 The heroine's husband warns her that his mother's "sister" is not a relative, but the witch Baba Yaga, who will devour her, so he gives her a piece of butter, a comb and a brush.

 The heroine visits Baba Yaga in her chicken-legged hut and asks for the reed for her mother-in-law.
 Baba Yaga goes to sharpen her teeth.
 The heroine gives the piece of butter to a cat.
 The animal, in return, advises the girl to spit under the porch, so her saliva can answer for her, then take the reed and escape.
 The girl obeys the cat and flees from Baba Yaga's hut.
 The witch goes after her on her iron mortar, but the girl throws behind her the comb and the brush to create obstacles for her.
 After bringing the reed to her mother-in-law, she resigns herself to the fact that her daughter-in-law survived her every attempt.
 At the end of the tale, the girl fishes her ring out of the river.